seanwatson/ece4416-project/hardware/README.md

 -------

 These designs are licensed under a Creative Commons Attribution 3.0 license.
-See the LICENSE.md file for more details.
+See the LICENSE.txt file for more details.

 Acknowledgements
 ----------------